frntc/Sidekick64/README.md

 Rene Stange (the author of Circle) for his framework and patiently answering questions on it, and digging into special functionality (e.g. ARM stubs without L1 prefetching).
 Retrofan (https://compidiaries.wordpress.com/) for sharing his new system font which is also used in all recent releases, and for the Sidekick logo.
 And of course thanks a lot to Mad^BKN for porting Alpharay and Pet's Rescue in an amazingly short time!

 The authors of reSID and the OPL emulators (also used in WinVICE), the authors of SSD1306xLED (https://bitbucket.org/tinusaur/ssd1306xled, which I modified to work in this setting) for making their work available.
 The code in the repo further builds on d642prg V2.09 and some other code fragments found on cbm-hackers and codebase64.org.
+Also thanks and greetings fly to Arnaud Carré (aka Leonard/Oxygene) for his StSound library which SK64 uses to play YM files (https://github.com/arnaud-carre/StSound), and to rombankzero for pocketmod (https://github.com/rombankzero/pocketmod) used to render MOD-files.
 The OLED-Sidekick logo is based on a font by Atomic Flash found at https://codepo8.github.io/logo-o-matic.
 The C16/+4 SID and FM examples are based on code by Mr.Mouse/Xentax and Antti Hannula's (flex) 2sid tune "Eternity" (original mod by Matt Simmonds); the FM songs are Koere and Like Galway by Jesper Olson (jo).
 The C16 cartridge startup code is based on CBMHARDWARE's example.